NakhlehLab/MoTERNN/README.md

-# TERNN
+# MoTERNN
-Identifying model of tumor evolution via recursive neural networks
+Identifying mode of tumor evolution using recursive neural networks